mxriverlynn/backbone.picky/readme.md

 ### Basic Usage

-You can create selectable models

-- from a selectable model type, which extends your base model,
-- from an existing model instance.

 To create a selectable model type, apply the mixin in its `initialize` method.
 Assuming your base type is `Backbone.Model`, augment it with